Notice

 This handout will tell you what to expect before, during, and after ocular laser therapy (photocoagulation).
 Write down any questions you have so you can ask your doctor or nurse.

-Laser therapy (photocoagulation) uses a beam of light (laser beam) to treat diabetic retinopathy, macular degeneration, retinal tears, and other eye problems.
+Laser therapy (photocoagulation) uses a beam of light (laser beam) to treat eye conditions such as diabetic retinopathy, retinal tears and detachment.

-Laser treatment helps to prevent the growth of new blood vessels in people with diabetic retinopathy.
+For diabetic retinopathy, laser treatment helps to prevent the growth of new blood vessels.
 If left untreated, it can cause loss of vision by bleeding, or can cause scarring and retinal detachment.
+Laser may also be used to reduce diabetic swelling of the retina.

 Before the Treatment

-When the eye has been dilated, we will take you to the laser room where we will give you an eye drop or ointment to prevent pain.
-In some cases, we use eye drops to numb the eye.
-Other times, we may inject numbing medicine into the tissues around the eye to numb the area.
+• When the eye has been dilated, we will take you to the laser room.
+We will use eye drops to numb the surface of the eye.
+Other times, we may inject numbing medicine into the tissues around the eye.

 During the Treatment